ALROSA IFRS net profit in 2019 fell by 31%

+ALROSA announced its IFRS financial results for 2019.
 The company's net profit for 12 months of 2019 amounted to 63 billion rubles, a decrease of 31% compared with the previous year.

 Revenue for the 12 months of 2019 decreased by 21%, to 238 billion rubles due to a decline in sales volumes by 12% amid falling demand in the diamond market, lower average like-for-like diamond price index (down 6%), and a higher share of small-size diamonds in the sales mix.
 EBITDA amounted to 107 billion rubles, down -31% year-on-year due to lower revenues, while EBITDA margin was down to 45% against 52% in 2018.